wraplord/extension-dragonbones/README.md

 **USAGE**
 - The DragonBones Editor can be obtained from [Dragon Bones Editor](https://web.archive.org/web/20211013162034/http://tool.egret-labs.org/DragonBonesPro/DragonBonesPro-v5.6.3.exe)

-- In Defold create a project and add custom resource folder hereby called custom_res/ and update game.project' custom resource entry.
+- In Defold create a project and add custom resource folder hereby called custom_res/.
+Update game.project/Project/Custom Resources entry.

 - In DragonBones Editor export your animations to custom_res/ folder.
 Export texture in powers of 2.
 Make sure three files are exported to custom resource folder.
 Two jsons and one png.